2G access plan as of October 15, 2021

 For the time being, children and adolescents under the age of 18 can also participate in all 2G offerings without proof of testing, vaccination or recovery.
 Children under the age of 7 are furthermore not required to wear a medical mask.

 The Bucerius Kunst Forum cash desk and the Book Shop are excluded from the 2G rule.

 Emil Nolde is one of the best known and, due to his later National Socialist convictions, one of the most controversial artists of classical modernism.
 The exhibition, mounted by Bucerius Kunst Forum in cooperation with the Nolde Stiftung Seebüll, examines the artist’s early work for the first time in relation to nordic art.
-Around 80 of the artist’s works, most of them produced between 1900 and 1902, are juxtaposed with paintings by his Nordic contemporaries, including Georg Nicolai Achen, Anna Ancher, Michael Ancher, Vilhelm Hammershøi, Peter Ilsted, Peder Severin Krøyer, Ejnar Nielsen and Laurits Andersen Ring.
+Around 80 of the artist’s works, most of them produced between 1900 and 1902, are juxtaposed with paintings by his Nordic contemporaries, including Georg Nicolai Achen, Anna Ancher, Vilhelm Hammershøi, Viggo Johansen, Peter Ilsted, Peder Severin Krøyer, Laurits Andersen Ring and Jens Ferdinand Willumsen.

 In 1900 Nolde visited the World Exhibition in Paris and was deeply impressed by the Scandinavian art shown there.
 In the same year he decided to travel to Copenhagen, rented a studio and devoted himself to study Danish painting.
 Motifs and approaches typical of Nordic painting inspired Nolde's own unconventional compositions.
 One of his key themes at the time was the world of fantasy, and the artist looked to both literary sources and Nordic oral legends for his subjects.
 The Scandinavian influence can also be felt in his interior scenes and atmospheric landscape paintings.
 Thus, Nolde's time in Denmark contributed significantly to the development of his art.